 Drug Problems in South Africa

 It’s no secret that there are severe drug problems in South Africa.
 We’ve all seen it splashed across the newspapers.
 Tabloids carry stories about mothers killing their sons who are addicted to “tik” (crystal meth).
 Investigative reports on television show how drug use is associated with crime.
 Doctors report that many people in our mortuaries and trauma rooms are there as a result of drug use.
+It’s therefore an unattractive task to begin describing the nature and severity of drug problems in South Africa.
+Even school children are being increasingly exposed to illicit substances.
+In 2005 half of all high school students surveyed admitted that they had experimented with illegal drugs.

 There are very obvious risks to having teenagers experiment with drugs.
 They are still developing physically, mentally and emotionally as well as learning new social skills and trying to achieve in academics and sport at school.
 The presence of mood and mind-altering substances could negatively impact on the choices they make and their very futures.
 If acceptance into their social group at school is conditional on drug use they may struggle to integrate into outside society.
 The influence on academic performance hardly needs to be mentioned.

-Drug use is associated with memory loss, impaired concentration, and a loss of motivation.
+Drug use is associated with memory loss, impaired concentration and a loss of motivation.
 Teenage drug problems in South Africa are of major concern as it’s recently been reported that using dagga (marijuana /pot) during your adolescents increases your risk of developing schizophrenia as an adult.

 Drug problems in South Africa and crime

 Some crime is a direct consequence of drug problems in South Africa.
 Drug addicts will usually spend a great deal of money supporting their habit and due to the effects of the drugs they will likely struggle to hold down a job.
 This places them in the situation where they have to choose between the symptoms of drug-withdrawal or find a way to get money.
-This is often through illegal methods – dealing drugs, stealing, and fraud are all fairly common ways that addicts support their habit.
+This is often through illegal methods – dealing drugs, stealing and fraud are all fairly common ways that addicts support their habit.

 The concept of specialised drug courts has been mooted as a way to help reduce the burden on the criminal courts and to divert addicts to treatment rather than jail.
 Unfortunately South Africa does not appear to have the infrastructure required to support such courts and the legal issues arising from drug problems in South Africa will continue to be dealt with in our criminal courts.